GaloisInc/mctrace/MCTRACE.md

 Introduction
 ============

-The MCTrace tool enables users to insert instrumentation into native binaries in order to collect fine-grained tracing information.
-It is analogous to DTrace, but does not require any operating support (or even an operating system).
-In fact, the input format of MCTrace is exactly the same as DTrace.
-It does not support all of the probes supported by DTrace, as some are only possible with operating system support, but it supports any probes from DTrace that can be accomplished in userspace.
+The MCTrace tool enables users to insert instrumentation into binaries in order to collect fine-grained tracing information.
+MCTrace functions similarly to DTrace but does not require any operating support (or even an operating system).
+The input format of MCTrace is a subset of the DTrace probe script language.

 Concept of Operations
 =====================